Skip to content

 GET/v1/modelsList capability tiers (mirobody-flash / mirobody-expert)

-POST · GET/v1/dataWrite / read structured records
+POST · GET · DELETE/v1/dataWrite / read / erase structured records (standardized on write)